 This is not a typical governance conference.
 This is a working event designed to deliver an outcome.

 We're bringing together top public company board members, institutional investors, proxy advisers, judicial and governmental representatives and corporate governance thought leaders.
 Participants will discuss the character of the modern corporation, how boards can balance profit with social purpose and governance principles, and whether they even should.

-This is a working event which will address the questions listed below.
+This is a working event that will address the questions listed below.
 Attendees will work together to develop 5 to 10 key points that must be addressed in order for boards to focus on ESG and other corporate responsibilities.

 Should a corporation have a social purpose?
 What is a corporation’s broader responsibility to society, if any?